ayacomputer/11-Note-Taker/README.md

  ![ProductScreen Shot](./public//assets/product2.png)

  This is an application that can be used to write and save notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.
-The users can organize their thoughts and keep track of tasks I need to complete.
+The users can organize their thoughts and keep track of tasks they need to complete.

 <p align = "right">(<a href="#top">back to top</a>)</>